top of page

 Dr. William H. Fitzgerald (1872–1942)

-Often called the “father of modern reflexology,” Fitzgerald was an American ear, nose, and throat specialist.
+Often called the “Father of Modern Reflexology", Dr William H. Fitzgerald was an American ear, nose and throat specialist.

-In the early 1900s, he developed Zone Therapy, dividing the body's energy flow into ten vertical zones (similar manner to the way in which meridians used in Acupuncture, Acupressure and Shiatsu) and discovering that applying pressure to specific areas of the feet, hands, and ears could reduce pain in corresponding body parts.
+In the early 1900s, he developed Zone Therapy, dividing the body's energy flow into ten vertical zones.
+He discovered that applying pressure to specific areas of the feet, hands, and ears could reduce pain in corresponding parts of the body.
+This concept is similar to the use meridians in acupuncture, acupressure, and shiatsu.

 Dr. Edwin F. Bowers (1871–1932)

-A medical writer who helped publicize Fitzgerald’s discoveries, co-authoring early books on Zone Therapy.
+A medical writer who helped publicise Fitzgerald’s discoveries, and co-authoring early books on Zone Therapy.

 Mother of Reflexology Eunice Ingham